top of page

-Man's oldest tool - an object of history and purpose, of science and art - has intrigued me since childhood.
-And it felt almost preordained that I would one day make my own.
+Man's oldest tool - an object of history and purpose, of science and art - has captivated me since childhood.
+It felt almost preordained that I would one day make my own.
 So, about twenty years ago, I began work on my first blade.

 I wanted my knife to be be functional and effective; comfortable to hold and a pleasure to use.
 I wanted it to be durable and reliable - a tool I could always depend on.
 And I wanted it to look good too.

 I purchased some basic tools and set out to realize my vision.
 Dissatisfied with my first attempts I devoted myself to further study, practice and experimentation.